nim-lang/Nim/doc/manual_experimental.md

 Member pragma
 =============

-In the same vein as the `constructor` and `virtual` pragmas, the `member` pragma can be used to attatch a proc to a type in C++.
-It's more flexible than `virtual` in the sense that it accepts not only names but also operators or destructors.
+Similar to the `constructor` and `virtual` pragmas, the `member` pragma can be used to attach a `proc` or `func` to a type in C++.
+It is more flexible than `virtual` in the sense that it accepts not only names but also operators or destructors.

 For example: